natzim/Laraforms/readme.md

 # Laraforms

-Laraforms is a lightweight and minimalist alternative to Google Forms
+Laraforms is a simple survey platform with an easy-to-use material design interface.

 ## Installation

-This requires composer and node to be installed
+### Dependencies

+To be able to install Laraforms, you will need:

+- Composer

+- NodeJS and npm

+### Method

 Clone repository